Jhines2022/LCYS-EMA-Project/README.md

 # LCYS-EMA-Project
 ## Internal Python Port Scanner for checking which ports are open on the Queens Medical Center ASMIS network
 #### This python script was put together to help check and mitigate a potential security issue that was highlighted in unit 9s ASMIS Essay.
-#### list of References used while learning the "how and why of the parts" of this script are located at the end of this page
+#### list of Credits and Acknowledgments to information used while learning the "how and why of the parts" of this script are located at the end of this page

 <br/>